-(1) EnvironmentalBarriers:
+- (1) EnvironmentalBarriers: - (a) Rawmaterial:Non-availabilityofrawmaterialscanincreaseitspriceduetocompetition.

-- (a) Rawmaterial: Non-availability of rawmaterials can increase its price due to competition. - (b) Labour: Itincludes short a geof skilled labour, lack of committed and loyal employees. - (c) Machinery: Machinesaresometimesexpensive, and becomes difficult for the small organisation stoke epitheproduction process updated. - (d) Landandbuildings: Itrequires huge expenditure. - (e) Infrastructuresupport: Itincludes a dequacy of electricity, properroad, water and drainage facilities etc. - (2) FinancialConstraints: The availability of funds is a major concern.
-Delay instarting or runn ing business results in a delay in the source of finance.
+- Machinery:Machinesaresometimesexpensive,andbecomesdifficultforthesmallorganisa ti onstokeeptheproductionprocess updated. - (d) Landandbuildings: Itrequireshugeexpenditure. - (e) Infrastructuresupport: Itincludes a dequacy of electricity, properroad, water and drainage f a cilities etc. - (2) FinancialConstraints: The availability of funds is a major concern.
+Delay instarting or runn in gbusiness results in a delay in the source of finance.